Home > Lawn & Garden > Gardening Tips

 1. Bark and Wood Chips

-Frequently used on flower beds and around small bushes and shrubs, bark and wood chips are known to provide nutrients to the soil as they decay.
+Often used in flower beds and around small bushes and shrubs, bark and wood chips can provide nutrients to the soil as they decay.
 Both are fairly inexpensive and can be found at most gardening supply stores.
-Cedarwood chips are the most common, as they’re known to keep fleas and other pests away.
+Cedarwood chips are the most common, as they can keep fleas and other pests away.

 Buy nowBag of wood chips